Written by: Matthew Sabatine

 Situations of this kind are normal.
 They occur in everyone’s lives.
 They can occur because of foibles or major flaws in our character or confusing situations, as adults.
 They can cause maybe a dent in our self-confidence, as adults.
 But for children the consequences are graver.
 This is an example of ostensibly mild and routinized household activity involving peevish parents and a young uncertain child.
 But if similar experiences with reproach and rejection happen too often, this can provoke unwanted thoughts and behavior patterns.

 A child can feel defeated even before he/she enters high school.
 Children are highly intuitive and receptive about nearly everything, whether good or bad.
 Children are like sponges, soaking everything into their identity that is directed at them.
 This is how they gain control in their environment while concurrently accepting what they think are their mirrors.
 Most importantly, those mirrors exist in the faces of their caregivers/parents, and they reflect not only who our children see themselves to be but also involve their fear of abandonment.
 They feel they must reflect what they see in their mirrors to keep their relationship intact with those they love.
-If we agree with Hungarian psychoanalyst, Sándor Ferenczi (1909), introjection is an ineffaceable aspect of the whole nature of the act of love because it enables attachment.
+According to how I interpret Hungarian psychoanalyst, Sándor Ferenczi (1909), introjection is an in-effaceable aspect of love because it enables attachment.
 It also enables one to absorb the object of one’s love into the ego.

 Adults become desensitized to this through age, but every negative experience, even those just slightly negative, can be devastating for a child as their sense of self is dragged beneath the undercurrent and they are forced to become whoever they think is in the mirror.
 Remember, whatever you project onto your child, whether you have extinguished the problem or not, gets integrated into the child’s identity while they have the undeveloped ability to abnegate those projections from your lording presence.